green-api/greenapi-integration-gohighlevel/README.md

 ### Incoming Messages (WhatsApp → GHL)

-1. When a customer sends a message to your WhatsApp number:
+1. When a customer sends a message to any of your WhatsApp numbers:
     - [GREEN-API](https://green-api.com/en) receives the message and sends it to your adapter
     - The adapter creates or updates the contact in GHL
+    - The contact is tagged with the specific instance ID they contacted (You must not change this tag in any way)
     - The message appears in GHL's conversation interface

 2. Supported incoming message types: